-In 2004, Builders Mutual Risk Management Technical Manager Sean Purcell was called to investigate a construction worker fatality in North Carolina.
+In 2004, Builders Mutual Risk Management expert Sean Purcell was called to investigate a construction worker fatality in North Carolina.
 As Purcell pulled up to the job-site, he saw a two-story house with a complete roof and its siding underway.
 Inside the front door, he found a two-story foyer where the fatality had taken place.

 When he looked up, he noticed a walkway that ran from one side of the foyer to the other.
 There were no guardrails.
 When he looked down, he saw blood on the subfloor.